omelianlevkovych/get-together/README.md

 * guids are impossible to guess, so if your api is exposed and compromised, it is still in some sense secured (e.g : /user/{id})
 * sequential ids can be indexed in the way they boost performance consider hashids

+dotnet new webapi -n Name -f net5.0 #-f||--framework for the framewrok version